alfiomartini/TaskManager/Readme.md

 # Task Manager

-This is the Task Manager, which includes both the frontend and backend services.
-The frontend is built with React and Vite, while the backend is built with Node.js and Express.
-The project uses MongoDB as the database.
+This is the Task Manager, a full-stack application featuring a React frontend and a Node.js/Express backend, with MongoDB as the database.
+The project is fully containerized and includes configurations to run the entire stack on both Docker Compose for local development and Kubernetes (via Minikube) for a more robust deployment simulation.

 ## Table of Contents